Hawaii volcano triggers more evacuations as 2 new vents appear

 Residents on Hawaii's Big Island were ordered to evacuate Tuesday as two new "highly active" lava fissures opened up in the community of Lanipuna.

-Locals received an emergency alert on their cell phones as government officials warned of danger in Lanipuna Gardens, a smaller division of Leilani Estates, near the town of Pahoa.
+Locals received an emergency alert on their cell phones as government officials warned of danger in Lanipuna Gardens, a smaller division of Leilani Estates where lava has destroyed dozens of homes, near the town of Pahoa.

 "All Lanipuna residents must evacuate now," the Hawaii Emergency Management Agency tweeted.
 Two volcanic vents are "actively erupting" and "Hazardous fumes continue to be released," officials said.